doismellburning/lux/README.md

 Used collectd?
 Used sensu?
 Bit like them.

+*Nota bene*: Lux is currently pre-release.
+This README should be treated as part proposal, and not purely documentation - anything described below may not work correctly, be finished, or even exist, 'til version 1.

 ## Details

 Run lux-client on each of your nodes.
 It runs "metrics" and "checks" sending data to your graphite instance and to your lux-server.